 (b) The Model or Method used for depreciating an asset.

 (c) Useful life (or rate of depreciation) associated with the depreciation of an asset.

-(d) The balances relating to the each class of asset including elements of a fixed asset like gross carrying amount, accumulated depreciation and impairment losses both at the beginning and at the year end.
+(d) The balances relating to each class of assets including elements of a fixed asset like gross carrying amount, accumulated depreciation, and impairment losses both at the beginning and at the year-end.

 (e) The details of all the movements occurring during the year with reference to each class of fixed tangible assets.